slotix/dbconvert-streams-website/docs/guide/how-it-works.md

 DBConvert Streams automates the translation of DDL `CREATE TABLE` statements between MySQL and PostgreSQL, eliminating the need for manual data type conversion.
 When a corresponding table is not found in the target database, the source's `CREATE TABLE` statement is translated into the appropriate target database dialect, creating a new table in the target database.

+Additionally, indexes and foreign keys are seamlessly converted from the source to the target, ensuring a comprehensive migration process.

 ### Consistency and Concurrency

 Consistency in a distributed system is no longer natural, and horizontal scaling becomes more difficult.